wiredtiger/wiredtiger/bench/Analytics/Atlas/Charts/README.md

 **Perf.charts** is exported MongoDB charts dashboard in a file that contains all the performance charts.
 This exported file can be easily imported back into a Charts project.

-_Follow [this link](https://www.mongodb.com/blog/post/import-export-your-charts-dashboards) to learn more about **Importing and Exporting Charts Dashboards** and why it is useful:_
+_Follow [this link](https://www.mongodb.com/blog/post/import-export-your-charts-dashboards) to learn more about **Importing and Exporting Charts Dashboards** and why it is useful._